 - Would the collaboration provide access to unique research facilities/specialized resource centers that would enhance faculty research and/or graduate training at Penn State?

 - Is there a curricular need and market demand for the planned program?
-How many students/faculty members would participate in the program?
+How many students/faculty members are reasonably expected to participate in the program?

 Every Penn State researcher is expected to be aware of the export control issues related to her/his work and to use the available resources to ensure compliance.
-If you have questions, advice is available through the Export Control Compliance Office at email@example.com or 814-865-1371.
+For questions regarding export compliance at Penn State, please contact the University Export Compliance Officer or visit the University's Export Compliance Office Website.